AhmadHudhud83/SparkTweetTracker---Big-Data-Project/README.md

-# Spark Streaming Pipeline App
+# Spark Tweets Tracker App

 This project is a web application with a dashboard interface that tracks tweets by displaying the geographic coordinates of each tweet, creating a time-scaled histogram, and displaying the results of sentiment analysis.